Keeping them ready: Marines perform routine maintenance on aircraft

-U.S. Marines assigned to Special Purpose Marine Air Ground Task Force - Crisis Response - Africa discuss operating procedures during routine maintenance at Naval Station Rota, Spain, Jan.
+U.S. Marines assigned to Special Purpose Marine Air Ground Task Force - Crisis Response - Africa close an Mv-22 Osprey engine panel during routine maintenance at Naval Station Rota, Spain, Jan.
 5, 2017.
 SPMAGTF-CR-AF is an autonomous command designed to provide contingency support to U.S. Africa Command, including tactical recovery of aircraft and personnel, embassy reinforcement, support to noncombatant evacuation operations, humanitarian assistance, and disaster relief.
 (U.S. Marine Corps photo by Sgt.
 Jessika Braden)

 |Date Taken: